Like George Washington, Thomas Jefferson, and Andrew Jackson, Henry Clay was an early patron of the sport of horse racing.

 Another friend, Dr. W.N.
 Mercer of New Orleans, sent Clay a filly named Magnolia out of imp.
 Glencoe and imp.
 Myrtle.
 Magnolia, which foaled the first great son out of Lexington in Daniel Boone, was the most important horse ever acquired by Clay.

-Perhaps the greatest legacy of Henry Clay and his Ashland Stud is the continuing success of descendants of that stable in major stakes races today.
-Between Margaret Wood and Magnolia, there are eleven descendants in the female tail line that have won the Kentucky Derby and many more who have won the other legs of the triple crown and other major stakes races.
+The greatest legacy of Henry Clay and his Ashland Stud is the continuing success of descendants of that stable in major stakes races today.
+Between Margaret Wood and Magnolia, there are eleven descendants in the female tail line that have won the Kentucky Derby and many more who have won other legs of the Triple Crown and other major stakes races.
 Yorkshire appears in the bloodlines of many of the most important horses in Thoroughbred history.
-Henry Clay would no doubt be very proud of the accomplishments of the progeny of his stable.
+Henry Clay would no doubt be proud of the accomplishments of the progeny of his stable.